Need some help?

 The JackRabbit XG weighs 32 lbs.

-A fully charged JackRabbit XG can travel an average of 20+ miles on one charge.
+A fully charged XG can travel an average of 20+ miles on one charge with the two included standard batteries.

-From a dead battery, it will take the JackRabbit XG about 3 hours to reach full charge when using the charger that came with the JackRabbit XG.
+The JackRabbit XG can take about 3 hours to reach full charge when using the charger that came with the JackRabbit XG.

 We also offer an Extra Battery accessory.